Azure/SaaS-Private-Connectivity/docs/tutorial/part3.md

 ![after-approval](../../images/after-connection-approval.png)

-The approval of the private endpoint connection is usually a manual process, unless it is pre-approved when you deploy a private link service (https://docs.microsoft.com/en-us/azure/private-link/private-link-service-overview#control-service-access).
-In this case, the Azure Function which acts as a notification web hook for your managed app deployment approved the private endpoint connection.
+The approval of the private endpoint connection is usually a manual process, unless it is pre-approved when you deploy a Private Link service (see https://docs.microsoft.com/en-us/azure/private-link/private-link-service-overview#control-service-access).
+In this case, the Azure Function which acts as a notification webhook for your managed app deployment approved the private endpoint connection.

-## Validate Private Link with connection to example api / endpoint deployed in [tutorial2](./tutorial2.md)
+## Validate Private Link connectivity

-Deploy an ubuntu server on the same virtual network where the private endpoint is deployed (vnet01) and connect to your virtual machine using your SSH keys or password.
+Deploy an Ubuntu server on the same virtual network where the private endpoint is deployed and connect to your virtual machine using your SSH keys or password.

-Install curl:
+Install _curl_:

 ```
 sudo apt update && sudo apt upgrade